 The battery is one of the most important parts of your vehicle – it gets your vehicle started – and like with all parts of your vehicle, you need to do your best to maintain and care for it.
-If you don’t, you run the risk of corroding your battery, and ending up on the side of the road.
+If you don’t, you run the risk of battery corrosion, and ending up on the side of the road.

 Corrosion happens on the battery terminals when hydrogen gas is being released from the acid in the battery.
 This acid mixes with other things in the air under the hood of your vehicle, causing the corrosion you can see.

 The battery corrosion can range in color – it can be white, green, and even brown – and the color you’ll see depends on the type of car battery and the metal that the battery terminals are made out of.